 If you’ve read my other articles on dynamic range compression, you’ll know how important the process is in audio production.
 In addition to the typical threshold, ratio, attack and release time and makeup gain parameters, a compressor may very well benefit from a lookahead feature.

 What is compressor lookahead?
-Lookahead is a control that allows a compressor to “see” the input signal before it is processed in order to better handle transient information and maintain a smooth attack.
+Lookahead is a control that allows a compressor to “see” the input signal before it is processed in order to handle transient information better and maintain a smooth attack.
 Lookahead is achieved by duplicating and delaying the incoming signal, using the first signal as a sidechain.

-In this article, we’ll deepen our understanding of compressor lookahead and how it is used to improve the performance of the compressors that offer such a control.
+In this article, we’ll deepen our understanding of compressor lookahead and how it is used to improve the performance of the compressors that offer such control.

 • Dynamic Range Compression: What Is The Threshold Control?

 • Dynamic Range Compression: What Is The Ratio Control?

 • Dynamic Range Compression: Attack & Release Controls

 • Dynamic Range Compression: What Is The Makeup Gain Control?